 In 1908, Mr. W.L.
-Oswald, from Economic Botany, transferred into the unit and he and Freeman taught all classes in 1908.
+Oswald, from the College of Agriculture, transferred into the unit and he and Freeman taught all classes in 1908.
 In 1909, Mr. E.C.
-Stakman was hired as an assistant and with help from occasional graduate students, those three were the only teaching faculty for several years.
+Stakman was hired as an instructor and with help from occasional graduate students, those three were the only teaching faculty for several years.

 Expertise Brought By Visitors